wilsonmar/wilsonmar.github.io/_posts/2018-07-18-salesforce-offerings.md

 ### Languages

+Salesforce <strong>locale</strong> settings determine the display formats for date and time, users’ names, addresses, and commas and periods in numbers.<a target="_blank" href="https://help.salesforce.com/articleView?id=admin_supported_locales.htm&type=5">*</a>

+Single language organizations can change their locale but cannot change their language.

 PROTIP: The default sorting of Displayed Languages in the Language Settings dialog under Company Profile is by major and then minor translations.
 Language codes are not shown but here they are:

 * en = english